VKSWORLD/Restart-Journey/Daily-Logs/Day.md

 🧠 Reflection:
 Felt good solving easy problems with stacks and custom functions.
 Need to focus more on graph theory and medium DSA concepts for daily challenges.
 Consistency is key.

+## Day 7 – May 30, 2025

+✅ Completed:
+- JS Array revision with map/filter/reduce
+- 2 custom exercises on logic and factorials
+- LeetCode 30-Day JS Challenge: Day 3 (Counter II)
+- LeetCode Easy: Palindrome Number

+⚠️ Attempted:
+- LeetCode Medium: Snakes and Ladders (needs DSA concepts)

+📚 Focus:
+- Deep dive into JavaScript
+- No React or Python DSA until core revisions are done

+🧠 Reflection:
+Gained better confidence in JS arrays and methods.
+Feeling the gap in DSA, but that’s okay — revision will close it.
+Staying consistent and accountable.